- Glamping Slovenia Style at Big Berry

 After our glamping safari experience in South Africa, we were hooked on camping’s luxurious alter ego.
 So, after two months in a comfortable Zagreb apartment, we headed to Big Berry for a long weekend of glamping in Slovenia.

-For us as food travelers, the best part about Slovenia was its fantastic food culture, something that we first experienced at Big Berry on the verdant banks of the Kolpa River.
+From tiny yet urbane Ljubljana to mystical Lake Bled, Slovenia is a country with something for every type of traveler including adventurers who flock to Slovenia’s best hikes in the Slovenian Alps.
+For us food travelers, the best part about Slovenia was its fantastic food culture, something that we first experienced at Big Berry on the verdant banks of the Kolpa River.

 An exciting new concept, Big Berry takes luxury camping to new levels by combining lifestyle camp activities at the Primostek site with visits to local restaurants, artisans and food producers throughout the Bela Krajina region.
 This unique approach to glamping allows visitors to connect with both nature and the community.